Job Prospects... At a glance

 Bachelor and postgraduate degrees in science are available from all universities.
 The National Diploma in Science is offered is offered at a number of polytechnics.

 The number of students completing qualifications in science has slightly increased in recent years.
-The number of completed bachelor’s degrees rose from 2,290 to 3,020 between 2007 and 2013 (up 35%).
+The number of completed bachelor’s degrees has remained stable in the last six years.

 Qualification completions chart

 In 2017, the average income for science technicians was $53,200.

 |Estimated Average Income|

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Agricultural, Medical and Science Technicians”.